earth2digital/customer-profile-repo/README.md

 ## Overview
 This is a nodeJS customer profile repo to demo E2E Architecture Design for customer profile API.
 This API returns the customer profile details from AWS DynamoDB database.

-## Generate and use multiple ssh keys for multiple github accounts
+## Generate and use multiple ssh keys for multiple github account

 - Generate SSH keys for 2 github accounts
 ```